Help01/actorswiki/(ENG)-Models.md

 ### How to use?

 #### Method 1...
-...returns a new actor and assigns it a new game object (gameobject).
+...returns a new actor and assigns it a new game object (GameObject).
 The object will be obtained from the Resources folder by name.
 The settings for the actor will be taken from ```Models.Bunny```
 ```csharp
 Actor.Create("Obj Unit", Models.Bunny);
 Actor.Create("Obj Sprite", Models.Bunny);